membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 The main purpose of `handle_init` callback is to prepare our pipeline.
 Preparing among others means that we need to specify all its elements as children and set-up linkings between them.
 All other options that can be specified if needed you can find in `Membrane.ParentSpec` [docs](https://hexdocs.pm/membrane_core/Membrane.ParentSpec.html).

->If concept of callbacks and behaviours is new to you, you should probably take some time to read about OTP in Elixir (especially a part starring GenServer and Supervisor).
-You can find proper guide [here](https://elixir-lang.org/getting-started/mix-otp/agent.html)
+>If the concept of callbacks and behaviours is new to you, you should probably take some time to read about OTP in Elixir (especially the part starring GenServer and Supervisor).
+You can find the proper guide [here](https://elixir-lang.org/getting-started/mix-otp/agent.html)

 #### Elements